-In reference to drywall finishing, the hawk and trowel are rarely used in taping and finishing drywall.
+The hawk and trowel are rarely used in taping and finishing drywall.
 Most tapers use pans and knives.
-However drywall texture is applied with a hawk and trowel creating a unique style of texture that is determinied by the tradesman's experience and technique.
+However, drywall texture is applied with a hawk and trowel creating a unique style of texture.
+The exact style of texture created using these tools is determined by the tradesman's experience and technique.

-Click on the images below for larger examples
+Click on the images below for larger images

 Examples of a hawk and trowel drywall texture applied using very thick drywall mud.